google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

   prior to Chrome 68.

-- When set to `'none'`, the HTTP cache will not be consulted when making requests for either the top-level `/service-worker.js` or for any imported scripted, such as the hypothetical `path/to/import.js`.
+- When set to `'none'`, the HTTP cache will not be consulted when making requests for either the top-level `/service-worker.js` or for any imported scripts, such as the hypothetical `path/to/import.js`.

 For example, the following code will register a service worker, and ensure that the HTTP cache is